Were you injured in an accident that wasn't your fault?

 Work accident claims in Penistone

 When someone suffers injury or illness as the result of a GP, nurse or other medical professional's carelessness, it may be possible to claim compensation for medical negligence.
-Our specialist panel of injury lawyers can help you make a claim against the NHS hospital or private clinic.
+Quittance's expert panel of injury lawyers can help you claim compensation from one of the private clinics and NHS trusts covering Penistone, including Barnsley Hospital NHS Foundation Trust (Gawber Road, Barnsley, South Yorkshire).

 Quittance's team recognise the vital change a compensation claim will make to the lives of seriously injured claimants.